infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

   if (!context) {
     throw new Error(
-      "UnicornsContext is undefined, please verify you are calling " + "'useUnicorns' as a child of <UnicornsProvider> component."
+      "UnicornsContext is undefined, please verify you are calling " + "'useUnicorns' as a child of the <UnicornsProvider> component."
     );
   }
   return context;